 1.10 Big Data and Analytics

 Recent years have seen an incredible explosion in the volume of healthcare data collected as a result of the ongoing technology revolution.
-Massive (anonymized) data sets may be useful to determine medical patterns and digital healthcare technology trends, opening the door for researchers to find previously unknown connections between population demography and health and the state of the economy or the environment.
+Massive (anonymized) data sets may be used to determine medical patterns and digital health solutions, opening the door for researchers to find previously unknown connections between, say, population demography and health and the state of the economy or the environment.

-When researchers get access to a large enough dataset, they may transform it into Big Data.
-AI and ML can use them to gain insights into human health that have previously been unavailable.
+When researchers get access to a large enough dataset, they may transform it into Big Data, which can then be used by artificial intelligence and machine learning systems to gain insights into human health that have previously been unavailable.
 Analyses of this kind can pave the way toward better strategies for preventing and treating chronic diseases.
 The use of analytics to combat the spread of COVID-19 is a particularly ingenious application of big data’s potential in preventing global pandemics.

 1.11 Wearables and Mobile Apps